jskepes1/kepesrulez/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jacob Kepes is a graduate student of sociology at the Ohio Stat University.
+His research interests include urban spaces, GIS, housing, race, and stratification.
+He is a an affiliate of the Insitution of Population Research (IPR), the Criminal Justice Research Center (CJRC), and the Center of Urban and Regional Analysis (CURA).
 {style="text-align: justify;"}